magenta-aps/osdatascanner/docs/rules.md

 ## Executing a `Rule`

-Let's take a real, complex rule, one that OS2datascanner might generate in a production system, and see how the system evaluates it:
+Let's take a real, complex rule, one that OSdatascanner might generate in a production system, and see how the system evaluates it:

 ```